• Skip to primary navigation

 The city has seen a boom in rooftop bars in recent years so a visit to one of them will allow you to take in some atmospheric evening views of the Singapore skyline.
 Lantern in Fullerton Bay Hotel, Ce La Vi in Marina Bay Sands and Level 33 in Marina Bay Financial Center are just some that you can consider.
 The views are breathtaking and are quite worth the relatively high prices you’ll have to pay for a cocktail or two.
 For a less known rooftop bar experience, check out Levant – located on top of a colonial shophouse in Tanjong Pagar.

 Tip: If you’re planning to take the bus, do note that drivers do not provide change.
 You’re better off getting a prepaid travel card if you are visiting for a few days.
-Otherwise, bring coins!
-You can also use any Visa or Mastercard credit cards to pay for transport rides
+Otherwise, you can also use any Visa or Mastercard credit cards to pay for transport rides

 Little India